openplayerjs/openplayerjs/README.md

     startTime,
     // Allow loader to be displayed when loading video (by default, `false`) showLoaderOnInit,
+    // Callback to be executed once an error is found (efault, `console.error`)
+    // Params passed: `CustomEvent` error event
+    onError,
     ads: {
         // Custom path/URL to IMA SDK
         url,